polyphony-chat/docs/SPECIFICATION.md

 ### 1.2 Server-Server API

-The Server-Server APIs are used to enable federation between multiple polyproto servers (federated identity).
+The Server-Server APIs which are used to enable federation between multiple polyproto servers (federated identity).

 ### 1.3 WebSockets

-!!! bug "TODO"

-    TODO: Describe how WebSocket connections are established, maintained, and terminated, as well as what exactly WebSocket connections are used for.
+WebSockets in polyproto-core are used for real-time communication between clients and servers.
+WebSockets are only used in a Client-Server context, and not in a Server-Server context.

 ## 2. Trust model